 Once the results are back, some companies will connect you with a medical professional, such as a physician, to help interpret them.
 In other cases, the results may be accompanied by easy-to-read explanations of the findings.
 Still, you may want to talk to your doctor about your results.

 Are any “abnormal” results from at-home fertility tests cause for concern?
 “Most physicians will repeat the test to validate the results,” explains fertility specialist at Carrot Partner Innovative Fertility Joshua Berger, MD, PhD.
 “One bad value doesn't necessarily mean that something is off.
 You want to try to make sure that everything is validated before you start interventions.”

 Carrot offers a range of options to help members learn more about their fertility:

-- At-home semen analysis and cryopreservation services: This test looks at five key semen health factors: semen volume, sperm count and concentration, sperm motility, and sperm morphology.
+This test looks at five key semen health factors: semen volume, sperm count and concentration, sperm motility, and sperm morphology.
 Samples can also be analyzed for genetic health and/or frozen for future use.
-For Carrot members, learn more about this test here.
+For Carrot members, learn more about this test.

-- Testing with a doctor: Carrot’s network of 3,600+ clinics can help connect you with a specialist for an in-person fertility evaluation.
-Sign in to your Carrot account to find a provider near you.
+Carrot’s network of 3,800+ clinics can help connect you with a specialist for an in-person fertility evaluation.
+If you're a Carrot member, sign in to your Carrot account to find a provider near you.

 At Carrot, we want to make fertility care accessible and affordable to everyone.
 We have a number of resources to support you, from at-home fertility testing to help finding the right provider.